 I was honored to be featured in the Minneapolis Star Tribune!
-Recently, they followed me around at an event in Rochester, Minnesota to see how I do my job as an adjudicator with Guinness World Records.
+In 2019, they followed me around at an event in Rochester, Minnesota to see how I do my job as an adjudicator with Guinness World Records.

 I must admit, it was cool to be a “don’t miss” on the Star Tribune’s home page.